 National Food Assistance Programs

-- Supplemental Nutrition Assistance Program (SNAP) – If you’re in need of financial assistance to purchase nutritional goods, the SNAP program will provide eligible individuals and families with SNAP benefits through a debit card that is automatically reloaded each month.
-Click here to read more about the SNAP program and to begin applying.
+- Supplemental Nutrition Assistance Program (SNAP) – If you’re in need of financial assistance to purchase nutritional goods, the SNAP program will provide eligible individuals and families with a benefits card that is automatically reloaded each month.
+Click here to read more about the SNAP program and apply.

-- WIC – The Special Supplemental Nutirition Program for Women, Infants and Children (commonly known as WIC) provides additional nutritional assistance for low-income pregnant, postpartum and breastfeeding women, infants, and children up to the age of 5 with supplemental nutritious foods, education, and healthcare referrals.
+- WIC – The Special Supplemental Nutrition Program for Women, Infants and Children (commonly known as WIC) provides additional nutritional assistance through supplemental foods, education and healthcare referrals for women with low incomes who are pregnant, postpartum or breastfeeding, as well as infants and children up to the age of 5.
 Click here for more information or here to check eligibility and to apply.

 Local Food Assistance Programs & Services

 These resources help to connect those in need with nearby food distribution sites or other community services based on their essential needs.